Call text of the 2013 "Mental Disorders" call

 2. Aim of the call

 The aim of the call is to enable multi-national, collaborative research projects that will address important questions relating to mental disorders.
-The call may receive proposals within the breadth of research from understanding basic mechanisms of disease through proof-of-concept clinical studies in man.
-These may include research on depression and bipolar disorders, phobia and anxiety disorders, schizophrenia and psychotic disorders, substance use disorders, and other mental disorders.
+The call may receive proposals within the breadth of research from understanding basic mechanisms of disease through proof-of-concept clinical studies in humans.
+These may include research on affective disorders, stress-related and anxiety disorders, schizophrenia and delusional disorders, substance use disorders, and other mental disorders.
 Research on dementia is not included in the present call.

 The ERA-Net NEURON funding organisations particularly wish to promote multi-disciplinary work and to encourage translational research proposals that combine basic and clinical approaches.

 Research proposals should cover at least one of the following areas: